Search This Blog

 The traditional name for Christmas is the ‘Feast of the Nativity’.
 The word “Nativity” literally means to “become native” or to be born into a particular community and place.
 For Christians, the Feast of the Nativity celebrates the very human birth of the unique Son of God to Mary and Joseph of Nazareth.

 During Advent, churches often anticipate the nativity of Christ by introducing parts of the traditional nativity ‘scene’ during the final two Sundays of Advent.
 Around the (still-empty) manger where the saviour was laid are placed his parents, a stable, animals and shepherds, as well as stars and angels.
-This scene can become a symbol of cosmic anticipation as the church, together with the whole creation, await the messiah’s arrival.
+This scene can become a symbol of cosmic anticipation as the church, together with the whole creation, awaits the messiah’s arrival.

 The ‘O’ Antiphons